 - Products are very expensive and show very little to justify this

-- The product ordering and opportunity sign up process is unnecessarily complicated by tasks that could easily be automated
+- The product ordering and opportunity sign up process is unnecessarily complicated

 - They provide a grossly limited compensation plan document

 - They are not accredited with any reputable third part for the products or the business itself